Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

 In crypto trading bot terminology, signals are like alarms.
 For example, someone might craft a signal based on a combination of factors like moving averages, volatility and social media mentions, and when those factors move in a way that’s believed to indicate a good time to trade, the alarm is triggered.

 Trading bots can be programmed to automatically respond in specific ways to these signals.
 You can create your own signals or use a third party’s signals.
 And just like bots themselves, some signals are more consistently accurate, while others are more error-prone.

 How to get and use a cryptocurrency trading bot

 There are two different ways of getting and using a crypto trading bot.

 You can either use a pre-programmed one, or build your own.

 These are bots that you create.
 You decide which signals the bot will read and which trading actions it takes in response.

 Once you’ve created a bot, the next step is usually to backtest or paper trade with the bot against actual market movements, to see how it fares in real-world conditions before you entrust it with real money.

 Building your own bots will always require some trading experience, but it won’t necessarily require any technical experience.
-On the easier end of the scale you can build you own bots with simple and intuitive graphical user interfaces.
-On the harder end of the scale you’ll need to have enough programming know-how to code your bot.
+On the easier end of the scale, you can build your own bots with simple and intuitive graphical user interfaces.
+On the harder end of the scale, you’ll need to have enough programming know-how to code your bot.

 All platforms will let you build and customise your own bots to a certain extent, although the number of tools they provide for doing so will vary between platforms.